michael-buschbeck/mychs-macro-magic/README.md

 - Stockholm syndrome just not working for you to keep you enchanted with that soup of brackets, braces, and strings of seemingly random dice-roll suffixes you wrote yesterday?
 - Your [sense of pride and accomplishment](https://www.reddit.com/r/MuseumOfReddit/comments/8ish3t/the_time_that_ea_got_a_sense_of_pride_and/) just not kicking in anymore like it used to after spending hours figuring out how to bully the dice engine into comparing two numbers?

-And that distant, lingering, but unmistakable yearning, like an unscratchable itch at the back of your mind, calling softly at you as if from afar: "How easy would this be if I could just use a proper *conditional* here?", and: "How nice if I didn't have to put all this stuff into *one* line?"...
+And that distant, lingering, but unmistakable yearning, like an unscratchable itch at the back of your mind, calling softly at you as if from afar: "How easy would this be if I could just use a proper *conditional* here?", and: "How nice if I didn't have to put all this stuff into *one* line?", and: "If I could just use *one* tiny variable here, that would be so handy..."

 If that sounds familiar, then **Mych's Macro Magic (MMM)** is here for you.
 Just install it as an API script and start writing macro scripts like a boring, *productive* programmer would.